Richmond Professional Institute

-The Richmond Professional Institute (RPI) was an educational institution established in 1917 which merged with the Medical College of Virginia to form Virginia Commonwealth University.
+The Richmond Professional Institute (RPI) was an educational institution established in 1917, which merged with the Medical College of Virginia in 1968 to form Virginia Commonwealth University.
 RPI was located on what is now known as the Monroe Park Campus of VCU.
-The entire history of RPI can be found in "A History of the Richmond Professional Institute" written by Dr. Henry H. Hibbs, Jr.
+The entire history of RPI can be found in "A History of the Richmond Professional Institute" written by Dr. Henry H. Hibbs Jr. From 1925, it was part of the College of William & Mary and, later, The Colleges of William & Mary.

 History

-Beginning (1916-1917)
+Beginning (1916–1917)

 Beginning in October 1916, community leaders, brought together by the Bureau of Vocations for Women, organized the Richmond School of Social Economy to address urban social and health concerns and to be "the first of its kind in the south."
-The school opened on October 11, 1917 with 30 students, all of whom were women.
+The school opened on October 11, 1917, with 30 students, all of whom were women.
 Of the 30 students, 7 were involved in social work and 23 in public health nursing.

 In 1920, RPI opened its doors to both men and women, but the first man did not enroll until 1927.